 Purpose:

 Collect S.M.A.R.T.
-(Self-Monitoring, Analysis, and Reporting Technology) data from multiple disks (/dev/sda
+(Self-Monitoring, Analysis, and Reporting Technology) data from multiple disks (/dev/sda, /dev/sdb, /dev/sdc, /dev/sdd) and automatically email the report using ssmtp.

 Prerequisites